dockstore/dockstore-documentation/docs/advanced-topics/snapshot-and-doi.rst

       *only versions associated with releases or ‘tags’ can be snapshotted*.
 For example, users cannot snapshot a version associated with a Github branch, but can do so for a Github tag.

-    - Each version of a workflow *hosted on Dockstore.org* can be snapshotted (must have non-emtpy files).
+    - Each version of a workflow *hosted on Dockstore.org* can be snapshotted (must have non-empty files).

     - We highly recommend following :ref:`best practices<snapshot-doi-bp>` before creating a snapshot.